retsyx/amity/README.md

 Amity setup, and configuration is done entirely in the command terminal, and requires some familiarity with the terminal.

 It is assumed that this will be a dedicated device for home theater control.
-It may be possible to run Amity with other services on the same RPi but it is strongly discouraged, and is not supported.
+It may be possible to run Amity with other services on the same RPi but it is not supported, and is strongly discouraged.

-1. Image Raspberry Pi a 64-bit image **without** Desktop on a MicroSD card.
+1. Image Raspberry Pi a 64-bit image **without** Desktop (the Lite image) on a MicroSD card.
 The best tool for this is [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 Desktop **MUST NOT** be installed.
-2. Insert the MicroSD into the Rpi, power it on, and login via SSH, or hook up a keyboard and mouse, and use the console (unless configured, the default user created by Raspberry Pi Imager is `pi`.
+2. Insert the MicroSD into the Rpi, power it on, and login via SSH, and use the console (unless configured differently, the default user created by Raspberry Pi Imager is `pi`.
 All examples will assume the user is `pi`)
-3. In the console (or SSH) ensure you are in the `pi` user home directory:

-    ```commandline
-    cd ~
-    ```

-4. Copy the line below, paste it into the terminal, and press enter.
-This will download Amity, install all of Amity's dependencies, create a venv, and do some initial configuration of the system.
+3. Copy the line below, paste it into the terminal, and press enter.
+This will perform some initial configuration of the system, and install Amity.
 It may take a while.
 Once complete, there will be a new sub directory `amity`, i.e. `/home/pi/amity`

     ```commandline
     /bin/sh -c "$(curl -fsSL https://raw.githubusercontent.com/retsyx/amity/main/setup_amity)"